DBermudez0/NUFFT_funct/README.md

 <h4> functions within the mtimes_funct.py script: </h4>
 <h5> mtimes:</h5> function to go from k-space to image space (or vise-verse) for multi-coil multi-channel data.

+<h4> Example </h4>
+run demo_liver_recon.py to see how to reconstruct a radial MRI dataset for a single-coil single channel data.